TrainedLoop/DotNetThumbor/README.md

-NecoreThumbor - is a port of DotNetThumbor

-C# Thumbor client by Nine Entertainment Co.
+NecoreThumbor - is a port of DotNetThumbor C# Thumbor client by Nine Entertainment Co.
 ========================================

-DotNet C# client for the [Thumbor image service][1] which allows you to build URIs using a fluent API.
+Netcore C# client for the [Thumbor image service][1] which allows you to build URIs using a fluent API.
 This is loosely based on the Pollexor Java Library.

 Download